 By Ellen Wells

 When you consider where you would like to raise a family, enjoy a successful career, or retire, what’s important to you?
 Perhaps it’s good schools?
 A vibrant downtown?
 Active arts community?
 Outdoor recreation opportunities?
-Well in that case, there’s no better place to call home than the Greater Waterville area - where we have it all!
-If you’re an outdoor lover, Quarry Road Trails is a true gem offering an abundance of opportunity for fun and fitness in the heart of Waterville.
+Well, in that case, there’s no better place to call home than the Greater Waterville area - where we have it all!
+If you’re an outdoor lover, Quarry Road Trails is a true gem offering an abundance of opportunities for fun and fitness in the heart of Waterville.

 Something for everyone